 \subsubsection{Self-similar expectations}

 Scaling relations are derived under the assumption that the gravity dominates the formation and evolution of large-scale structures.
-In this framework, the bolometric X-ray luminosity-mass and richness-mass relations follow the forms:
+In this framework, the bolometric X-ray luminosity--mass and richness--mass relations follow the forms:

 Because the critical density evolves with redshift as the Universe expands, the relations must include a redshift dependence, which we express through the Hubble parameter: $E(z) = H(z)/H_0 = [\Omega_{\rm M}(1+z)^3 + \Omega_{\Lambda}]^{0.5}$.
 The redshift-corrected forms of the scaling relations (see e.g., \citealp{2013SSRv..177..247G,2022hxga.book...65L}) are: